hzi-braunschweig/SORMAS-Stats/.github/ISSUE_TEMPLATE/importer-request.md

 A clear and concise description of what you propose.
 Describe data/variables/formats you want to consume or what queries you need to fetch this data.

 **What are the necessary computations?**
 Do you need special libraries?
-Do you want to use Python or R?
 Are the computations time intensive?

 **What schedule do you propose for the import and computation?**
 Once an hour, once per day, every Monday at 02:00?